QuantEcon/lecture-source-py/source/rst/muth_kalman.rst

 :math:`a_t` is in the space spanned by square summable linear combinations of :math:`y_t, y_{t-1}, \ldots`

-For more ramifications of this property, see the lectures  :doc:`Shock Non Invertibility<hs_invertibility_example>`  and :doc:`Recursive Models of Dynamic Linear Economies <hs_recursive_models>`
+For more ramifications of this property, see the lectures  :doc:`Shock Non-Invertibility<hs_invertibility_example>`  and :doc:`Recursive Models of Dynamic Linear Economies <hs_recursive_models>`

-Later we’ll stack these statespace systems :eq:`statespace` and :eq:`innovations` to display some classic findings of Muth
+Later we’ll stack these state-space systems :eq:`state-space` and :eq:`innovations` to display some classic findings of Muth

-But first let’s create an instance of the statespace system :eq:`statespace` then apply the quantecon ``Kalman`` class, then uses it to construct the associated "innovations representation"
+But first, let’s create an instance of the state-space system :eq:`state-space` then apply the quantecon ``Kalman`` class, then uses it to construct the associated "innovations representation"

 .. code-block:: python3